elm-tooling/elm-vim/README.md

 - [Disable floating window](https://github.com/neoclide/coc.nvim/wiki/F.A.Q#how-could-i-disable-floating-window) and use `diagnostic.messageTarget` `"echo"` instead
 - Look into how to [scroll inside the floating window](https://github.com/elm-tooling/elm-vim/issues/3).

-### "How can I disable elm-analyse inside of elm-language-server?"

-It's possible to configure when `elm-analyse` will be triggered or disable it with config `"elmAnalyseTrigger": "never"`.
-See ["server settings"](https://github.com/elm-tooling/elm-language-server#server-settings).

-### "How can I disable an elm-analyse rule?"
+### "How can I disable a linter rule?"

 Add a `elm-analyse.json` config file like this and add [check names](https://stil4m.github.io/elm-analyse/#/messages).
+We're not using elm-analyse anymore, but this should still work for most rules.

 ```json
 {